Trader Joe’s ATLANTIC SALMON WITH LEMON HERB BUTTER

 https://www.thekitchn.com/best-salmon-cooking-method-skills-showdown-23004976

-If you want to serve with a sauce, TJ’s tzaziki sauce would be very good with this salmon.
+SAUCE: If you want to serve with a sauce, TJ’s tzaziki sauce will be great with salmon.
 Or Greek yogurt mixed with lemon juice, or tartar sauce.
 Even simple lemon juice and butter is great.
 Fresh dill is wonderful with salmon.
 This time I plated the salmon up with some lemon butter, and served it with a side of TJ’s Harvest Grain Blend (shown) which is perfect with this.
 The salmon was tasty, if a bit mild of course as this is farmed.
 Wild salmon, which I love is usually about double the price of this.
 Trader Joe’s sells this for $8.99 for a 1 lb package (a bit little over $2 a portion).
 For the price I think this salmon is very tasty and a good value.
 I find Trader Joe’s version, superior to Costco’s version.
 So giving this a thumb’s up for value and quality.
 INGREDIENTS: Atlantic Salmon (no added salt) Protein = 23 grams!
 EAT FISH

 (note: price has increased)